adriancampos/CECS343-ONU/README.md

 * AI player
 * Player turn indicator, player names
 * When rendering hand, there might be more than 1 row of cards.
 Must specify the amount of cards in each row
+* Change wild card to random color selection
+* End of game detection

 Things to implement:
+* Announce ONU
+* Functionality of special cards: draw 2, skip, etc.

+Canceled features:
 * For wild cards, must have UI element for player to select the color
-* Announce ONU
-* End of game detection
-* Draw 2 functionality, etc.
-* Change wild card to random color selection